newaetech/chipwhisperer-tutorials/Fault_3-Glitch_Buffer_Attacks-OPENADC-CWLITEXMEGA.rst

 In any case, the ``volatile`` keyword tells the compiler to make no guarantees about this variable.

-Try changing the bootloader’s source code to use a volatile variable inside the loop.
+Try changing the bootloader's source code to use a volatile variable inside the loop.
 What happens to the disassembly?
 Is the loop body longer?
 Connect to the target board and capture a power trace.
 Does it look different?
-You’ll have to find a new *Ext Trigger Offset* for the glitch module.
+You'll have to find a new *Ext Trigger Offset* for the glitch module.
 Can you still perform the attack?
 Is it feasible to use this fix to avoid glitching attacks?